Headstone Materials- 7 of the best

 Purbeck limestone is a rich looking limestone, honey-coloured and full of little shells and fossils.
 There are many different colours available, Thornback being the most suitable for headstones.
 When the texture of a stone is richly patterned it can conflict which the shadow formed by the cut letter, so again bold letterforms are called for.
 Sometimes the carved letter will need to be filled with a wash of paint (mixed up to match the colour of the shadow).

 York stone is a sandstone, and York stone headstones do not find themselves in my workshop very often, presumably because a good deal of my work tends to be in limestone country.
 York stone is a relatively soft but very durable stone.
 I often compare the density to a low fired earthenware pot.
 Whereas Nabresina might be the equivalent to porcelain, York stone is like a gritty ovenproof clay.
 When tapped it gives off a low thud, rather than a ‘ping’.
 An ovenproof pot withstands the impact of sudden changes of high temperature; York stone withstands the changes in low temperature making it a perfect choice for headstones in areas susceptible to harsh frosts.

 There are many quarries supplying York stone for headstones.
 Some types are fairly grey and bland while others are honey coloured and patterned with lines.
 Like Portland limestone, it lends itself best to big, bold letters.

-Often refered to as “White Nabresina”, Auresina is much lighter than Nabresina, almost white with light grey/brown flecks.
-It is nice to carve and again long lasting, being suitable for small detailed carving and small letters.
+Often referred to as “White Nabresina”, Aurisina is much lighter than Nabresina, almost white with light grey/brown flecks.
+It is nice to carve and again long-lasting, being suitable for small detailed carving and small letters.